fbpx

 Commercial Bribery Penal Code 641.3 PC

-According to California Penal Code Section 641.3 (a) an employee who solicits, accepts, or agrees to accept money or anything of value from a person other than his employer, corruptly and without the knowledge or consent of the employer, in return for using his position for the benefit of that other person, is guilty of commercial bribery.
+According to California Penal Code Section 641.3 (a), an employee who solicits, accepts or agrees to accept money or anything of value from a person other than his employer, corruptly and without the knowledge or consent of the employer, in return for using his position for the benefit of that other person, is guilty of commercial bribery.

 What Must The Prosecutor Prove to Be Found Guilty of Penal Code Section 641.3 Commercial Bribery?

-Prosecutor must establish the following elements to prove a charge of Penal Code 641.3 PC commercial bribery:
+The prosecutor must establish the following elements to prove a charge of Penal Code 641.3 PC commercial bribery:

-• The defendant is an employee who with the intent to defraud or injure solicits, accepts, or agrees to accept;
+• The defendant is an employee who, with the intent to defraud or injure, solicits, accepts, or agrees to accept;

 • Money or anything else greater than $250;